-Areas of Focus: ACT, Adolescents, Advocacy, Adult, Autism, BCBA Supervision/Training, Behavioral Disorders, Decreasing Maladaptive Behavior, Early Intervention, IISCA/PFA/SBT, Mental Health, Mindfulness, Parent Training, Reform, Special Education, Social Skills, Staff Development, Teens, Verbal Behavior
+Areas of Focus: ACT, Adolescents, Advocacy, Adult, Autism, BCBA Supervision/Training, Behavioral Disorders, Decreasing Maladaptive Behavior, Early Intervention, IISCA/PFA/SBT, Mental Health, Mindfulness, Neurodiversity Affirming, Parent Consultation, Parent Training, Special Education, Social Skills, Staff Development, Teens, Verbal Behavior

 Jenilee is a Board Certified and Licensed Behavior Analyst with over twelve years of experience in the field.
 She received supervision experience at an intensive year-round ABA day center where she primarily worked with severe forms of maladaptive behavior.
 This experience included conducting Functional Analysis with analog conditions, Behavior Treatment Plan creation and implementation, curriculum development, and providing direct services with children ages 2-15.
 Jenilee received her M.Ed. at Arizona State University in 2011, and began teaching through their ABA program in 2012.
 In summer of 2012, she shifted gears and moved to Tennessee.
 She worked with adults diagnosed with IDD in addition to many other diagnoses.
 She worked in the client’s home, community, and day programs.
 Her focus here was primarily in treating severe maladaptive behavior reduction with appropriate replacement behavior; as well as independent living skills and job coaching.
 In this position Jenilee worked directly with the clients and trained their Direct Support Staff.
 In 2013 she also partnered with local school districts to provide ABA onsite.
 In 2014, she provided ABA to children through the state’s medicaid program in the home and community settings.
 In 2015 Jenilee partnered with an OT, PT, and SLP clinic in order to provide ABA in a multidisciplinary setting.
 She worked 1:1 with the clients and provided ample parent training.
 In 2016 she moved to North Carolina while still managing the ABA program at this clinic, while also providing ABA services to local adults.
 In 2018 Jenilee shifted gears yet again and remotely directed a practicum program for BACB trainees receiving experience hours.
 She currently supervises a team of BCBA’s and QBHP’s providing supervision to RBT’s as a Regional Clinical Director based in Michigan.